GoogleCloudPlatform/cluster-toolkit/docs/vm-images.md

 ### Other Images

-The HPC Toolkit strives to provide flexibility wherever possible.
-It is possible to set a VM image in many HPC Toolkit modules.
+The Cluster Toolkit strives to provide flexibility wherever possible.
+It is possible to set a VM image in many Cluster Toolkit modules.
 While we do not officially support images not listed here, other public and custom images should work with the majority of modules with or without further customization, such as custom startup-scripts.